-The project comprises the operation of a new build and estate transfer of 2,258 student residential accommodation bedrooms within the University of Nottingham main campus.
+The project comprises of 1,764 student residential accommodation bedrooms within the University of Plymouth main campus.

 The level of business, achieving budgeted occupancy, and the year-end financial position were in accordance with the directors' expectations.
 The directors anticipate that the future level of activity will be in accordance with their expectations and consider that the project will yield returns in line with current forecasts.